 The configuration for Early Admission Control (EAC) update procedure indicates to the AMF the activation or the deactivation of the EAC mode for the S-NSSAI subject to NSAC.
-EAC mode means that the AMF is required to perform the number of UEs per network slice availability check and update procedure before the S-NSSAI subject to NSAC is included in the Allowed NSSAI and sent to the UE.
+The EAC mode means that the AMF is required to perform the number of UEs per network slice availability check and update procedure before the S-NSSAI subject to NSAC is included in the Allowed NSSAI and sent to the UE.
+When the EAC mode is not activated, the AMF performs the number of UEs per network slice availability check and update procedure after the UE is updated with the Allowed NSSAI, so that delays to the registration procedure and impact to the already allowed network slices are avoided.

+The configuration for signalling restriction indicates to the AMF to stop performing the NSAC procedure for new UEs attempting to register to the S-NSSAI subject to NSAC with an exception for UEs performing mobility type Registration procedure where the AMF cannot retrieve the UE context from the old AMF.
+The NSACF activates the signalling restriction at the AMF(s) when the maximum number of UEs for an S-NSSAI has been reached for a prolonged time.

 Editor's note: It is FFS if an O&M procedure can be used to configure EAC procedure as opposed to the SUBSCRIBE/NOTIFY method.

-Figure 4.2.11.3-1: Early Admission Control (EAC) update procedure
+Figure 4.2.11.3-1: AMF configuration procedure for EAC and signalling restriction

+1. The NSACF determines one of the following events:

-1) The number of UEs registered with a network slice subject to NSAC crosses a certain operator defined threshold.
+- The number of UEs registered with an S-NSSAI subject to NSAC crosses a certain operator defined threshold.
 The NSACF determines whether to activate or deactivate the EAC mode.

+- The maximum number of UEs for an S-NSSAI has been reached for a prolonged time.
+The NSACF determines to activate or deactivate the signalling restriction from the AMF.

-2) The NSACF triggers Nnsacf_NumberOfUEsPerSliceEACNotify operation including the S-NSSAI for which the EAC mode is to be activated or deactivated and a EAC flag set to activated if the number of UEs registered with the network slice is above certain threshold or set to deactivated if the number of the UEs registered with the network slice is below certain threshold.
+2. The NSACF triggers Nnsacf_Control_Notify service operation including the S-NSSAI, an EAC indication set to activated if the number of UEs registered with the network slice is above certain threshold or set to deactivated if the number of the UEs registered with the network slice is below certain threshold, or Signalling Restriction indication if the maximum number of UEs for an S-NSSAI has been reached for a prolonged time.

 Editor's note: It is FFS how to trigger the notification without subscription.
 Also how to determine which AMF is to be notified need be clarified.

-3) The AMF uses the EAC flag to decide when to trigger the number of UEs per network slice availability check and update procedure so that delays to the registration procedure and impact to the already allowed network slices are avoided.
+3. The AMF uses the EAC indication or the Signalling Restriction indication to configure the internal operation..